 Have a tiny terrace, petite patio or bite-sized backyard and would still love a Garden Room?
 Then despair no longer.
 It certainly helps, but you don’t have to own a large garden in order to be the proud owner of one of these fabulous Home Offices, Man Caves or Art Studios.

-Because, like small packages, beautiful Garden Rooms also come in smaller versions.
+Because, like small packages, beautiful quality Garden Rooms also come in smaller versions.
 And with clever planning and a bit of design know-how anything is possible.
 Here are some ideas to incorporate a Garden Room into a smaller space.
 See what you think:

 Just supplying a smaller version of a standard Garden Room seems to miss the point somehow.
 A Garden Room for a smaller area should be built with the size, scale and layout of the garden area in mind.